Sonictherocketman/Open-Microblog/README.markdown

 True, but the Open Microblogger Standard allows for more social interaction and functionality than the broadcast-only medium that is RSS.
 Open Microblogger is meant to supplement RSS as another means of communicating.
 You'll see further down, there is a lot that Open Microblogger can do that RSS just can't.
 Plus Open Microblogger aims to be as RSS compliant as possible and should be compatible in most RSS readers already.

+## Is there a validator I can use?

+Why yes.
+Included with this repository is a very simple validator written in Python.

 ## How does it work?

 Open Microblog is an extension on the RSS XML format that models a user's interactions and status updates.
 A user's public data, on any given service, is laid out in 3 XML files: the user's Feed, their block list, and their following list.